timeplus-io/docs/docs/remote-udf.md

 ## Register the UDF

-Only Timeplus workspace administer can register new UDF.
-Open the Workspace menu on the left, then choose "User-Defined Functions" tab, and click the 'Register New Function' button.
+Only Timeplus workspace administrators can register new UDF.
+Open the Workspace menu on the left, then choose the "User-Defined Functions" tab, and click the 'Register New Function' button.

 Simply choose a name for the function and specify the input/output data type.
 Set the Lambda URL in the form.
 You can choose to enable extra authentication key/value in the HTTP header, securing the endpoint to avoid unauthorized access.